maksverver/astral-codex-eleven/README.md

      materialized the entire DOM tree from the comments JSON file.
 This seems fast enough even for posts with many comments.

+Performance could be improved further by only populating part of the DOM tree and adding links to "load more comments" on demand, but I'm not sure it's worth the effort.
+This also has downsides, like requiring more user action to view all comments, and making it more difficult to search through all comments.

 ## Limitations